Virgin Gorda

 • Mad Dog

-Located at the round-about near the Baths.
-Famous for three-decker sandwiches, paninis, salads, pina coladas, and the Red Dog frozen drink.
+This eatery at the roundabout near The Baths is famous for its three-decker sandwiches, paninis, and salads.
+It also serves pina coladas and Red Dog frozen drinks.
 Web: www.maddogbvi.net.
 Phone: 284-495-5830

 • Main Deck Bar & Grill